26 August 2015—Attendance Policy: Autumn 2015

 Class attendance and participation is expected.

-More than two missed classes will result in the loss of a letter grade for the course.
+More than four hours of missed classes will result in the loss of a letter grade for the course.

-Five or more missed classes will result in an F grade for the course.
+Ten or more hours of missed class will result in an F grade for the course.

 Occasionally, it will happen that you are not able to be in class, no matter what.
 These occasions should be rare, occurring for most students once or twice every third semester, and only a handful of times during an entire college education (I am not kidding).